 Wacaco Nanopresso – If you like the look of the Minipresso but are tempted by the idea of being able to choose between ground coffee and capsules, we think you’re gonna love the Nanopresso.
 Made by the same company and with a very similar design, it requires even less pressure than its brother.

-Flair Espresso Maker – If you’re happy to sacrifice a certain degree of portability in favor of more customizability and precision, then you can’t go wrong with the Flair.
+Flair Espresso Maker – If you’re happy to sacrifice a certain degree of portability in favour of more customizability and precision, then you can’t go wrong with the Flair.
 While it’s not something that you can chuck in the backpack to enjoy during a hike, it’s much more portable than traditional manual espresso makers and it will give you a top class shot.
 Find out more the Flair right here.

 Handpresso – All the models that we mentioned require access to boiling water in order to complete the extraction process.
 If you’d rather have a portable espresso machine that comes with a self-heating element, then check out our Handpresso review.
 We recommend the Handpresso to anyone who is planning on enjoying their espresso during long car trips or on a camper van holiday.

 Bialetti Moka Express – Invented in 1933, this coffee maker remains popular around the world.
 It’s so compact you can practically stash it in your bag and take it wherever you wanna go.
 The only downside is it still needs an external heat source.
 Learn more about the Moka Express.

 Practical, portable and affordable, the Minipresso GR is the perfect travel espresso maker for those who wouldn’t let anything get in the way of a tasty shot of coffee, no matter where they are.
 While it might take a few tries to get used to assembling it and disassembling it, the fact that it relies on manual pump pressure makes it very easy to operate and achieve a delicious, rich-tasting shot.

 For your Wacaco Minipresso, you should use a fine grind, just like you would with traditional espresso machines.